Squamish Seed Library and Seedy Sunday

 How can I learn more?

-Keep an eye out for seed-saving workshops, especially in the late summer.
+Keep an eye out for seed-saving workshops.
 Follow us on Facebook or sign up for our newsletter for updates.
-Additionally, see the educational materials below to learn more about seed saving.
+For more Seed Saving information and resources, check out Seeds of Diversity CanadaSalt Spring Seeds, and SeedSavers Exchange.

 Fill out our Seed Library Membership Form HERE

-Once submitted, please pay your $5 annual membership fee, and mention "Seed Library" in the memo:
+Once submitted, please consider an$5 annual membership donation, and mention "Seed Library" and your full name in the memo.

 Pay online: Squamish CAN Donation